Michelle Reininger: Biography

-Michelle Reininger earned a B.A. in biochemistry from the University of Colorado in 1996, followed by a M.A. in leadership, foundations and policy from the Curry School of Education at the University of Virginia in 2001, a M.A. in economics from Stanford University in 2004, and a Ph.D. in social sciences, policy and educational practice from Stanford's School of Education in 2006.
+Michelle Reininger earned a B.A. in biochemistry from the University of Colorado in 1996, followed by a M.A. in leadership, foundations and policy from the School of Education and Human Development (formerly the Curry School of Education) at the University of Virginia in 2001, a M.A. in economics from Stanford University in 2004, and a Ph.D. in social sciences, policy and educational practice from Stanford's School of Education in 2006.
 After her Ph.D., Reininger became an assistant professor of human development and social policy and learning sciences at Northwestern University and a faculty fellow at the Institute for Policy Research, Northwestern University, with which she maintains an affiliation.
 She subsequently returned to Stanford to become the executive director of Stanford's Center for Education Policy Analysis, wherein she is also involved CEPA's School Leadership Research.

-Her research work has focused mostly on the dynamics of the labour markets of teachers and principals, including their training, recruitment and retention.
+Her research work has focused mostly on the dynamics of the labor markets of teachers and principals, including their training, recruitment and retention.